+Have you ever worked on a project that doesn’t have at least one unexpected surprise that pops up along the way?
 One of the big differentiators we’re proud of at LiquidPlanner is how effectively our project management tool captures uncertainty.
-This is important, really important.
-Have you ever worked on a project that doesn’t have at least one unexpected surprise that pops up along the way?
-Being able to manage and respond productively to risk is such an important part of projects and successful deliveries.
+This is one of the biggest factors that affect delivering a project on time and within budget.
+Being able to manage and respond proactively to risk before it is too late is such an important part of project management and successful deliveries.
 And yet, teams all over the world are caught up in project schedules that don’t accurately reflect the extra twists and turns along the way.

 Capturing uncertainty in LiquidPlanner

-Here’s what this means: For every task you create, you enter a best case and worst case estimate.
+What’s the scheduling engine?
+For every assignment you create, you enter a best case and worst case estimate of effort for how long it will take to complete.
 This can be two to four hours; two to four days, weeks, months, you name it.
-After you do this for every task in a project, LiquidPlanner’s scheduling engine rolls those estimates up into schedule bars that give you your probability for completion.
-We give you confidence ranges that show, for example, that there’s a 70 percent chance you’ll complete your project in two weeks, and a 90 percent chance you’ll finish it in four.
-Managing uncertainty through ranged estimation and probabilistic scheduling is the foundation of our Dynamic Project Management methodology.
+LiquidPlanner’s scheduling engine rolls those estimates up into schedule bars that reveal probability of a completion date with 90% confidence.
+We give you confidence ranges that show you both your best case earliest finish and your worst case latest finish for all the work in your portfolio, from the task to program level.
+Managing uncertainty through ranged estimation and probabilistic scheduling is the foundation of our Planning Intelligence Methodology.

 Hear it from the source!
 Listen to LiquidPlanner CTO and co-founder Jason Carlson talk about uncertainty and LiquidPlanner in this short snappy video.